Contact Center vs. Call Center Comparison

 7 Key Differences Between a Contact Center and a Call Center

-We already know that a call center typically manages phone calls, while a contact center handles communication via different channels.
-However, what other differences are worth noting in our contact center versus call center knowledge quest?
+We already know the basic difference between a call center and a contact center.
+But what other differences are worth noting in our contact center versus call center comparison?

 1. Communication Channels